How to prevent mosquito bites

 Insect-proof screen doors and windows that close properly are an important consideration when choosing your accommodation abroad.

-Avoid areas that mosquitoes tend to populate
+Avoid areas that mosquitoes tend to like

 - water-filled containers such as flower pots, bird baths and buckets